 - European Union law

-It is stated that, within a month of hiring an employee, the contract needs to be shared with them mentioning details regarding:
+It is stated that, within a month of hiring an employee, the employment contract must be shared with that employee.
+The contract must include:

-- Name of the employer and employee in full
+- Full name of the employer and the employee

-- Expiry date of the contract or termination period
+- Expiration date of the contract or termination period

 - Salary details and all relevant benefits